material-components/material-components-web/packages/mdc-textfield/README.md

 `handleTextFieldInteraction(evt: Event) => void` | Handles click and keydown events originating from inside the Text Field component
 `activateFocus() => void` | Activates the focus state of the Text Field.
 Normally called in response to the input focus event.
 `deactivateFocus() => void` | Deactivates the focus state of the Text Field.
 Normally called in response to the input blur event.
-`handleBottomLineAnimationEnd(evt: Event) => void` | Handles the end of the line ripple animation, performing actions that must wait for animations to finish.
-Expects a transition-end event.
 `setHelperTextContent(content: string) => void` | Sets the content of the helper text `updateOutline() => void` | Updates the focus outline for outlined text fields